Sacred Heart Church of the First Peoples: History

 In the early 1900s, an ongoing immigration rush to the Canadian West caused a rapid expansion of the Catholic Church in the region.
 Immaculate Conception Parish, the antecedent of Sacred Heart, was established in 1906 to accommodate immigrants to Edmonton.
 By 1911, Immaculate Conception was also over capacity.
 The solution was to reserve Immaculate Conception for Francophone Catholics, erecting under the same boundaries a new Sacred Heart Parish for all others.
 Sacred Heart opened on December 25, 1913, in what is today the historic McCauley neighbourhood.
 The building was designed by architect David Hardie.
 A fire destroyed much of the church on November 16, 1966, but was used as an opportunity to remodel the building around the updated liturgy of the Second Vatican Council.

-A number of Edmonton's immigrant Catholic national parishes have operated out of Sacred Heart over the years, while gathering resources to build their own churches.
+A number of Edmonton's immigrant Catholic national parishes have operated out of Sacred Heart over the years, while gathering resources to build their churches.
 These include Italian (Santa Maria Goretti), Spanish (Our Lady of Guadalupe), Portuguese (Our Lady of Fatima), and Croatian (Nativity of Mary).
 An Eritrean community is still present in the building today, with approximately 600 attending weekly mass, along with a local branch of the Cursillo movement.

 On August 30, 2020, Sacred Heart suffered a fire after smudging materials that had been discarded after a ceremony ignited on the ground floor of the building and spread to the walls and ceiling.
 The fire started shortly after 2 p.m. inside the church on the rear east side.
 The church was empty and no one was injured.

 In spite of the fire, the Archdiocese of Edmonton says it will take the next steps to restore the church, as it did after a devastating prior fire in 1966.
 The Canadian Conference of Catholic Bishops expressed sympathy to the Sacred Heart Church of the First Peoples in Edmonton following the devastating fire.

 Sacred Heart announced a fundraising effort to rebuild the church, with a $2 million goal.
+The rebuild was completed just in time for Pope Francis' Penitential Pilgrimage of Reconciliation.
+On Monday July 25, 2022, Pope Francis visited Sacred Heart Church of the First People, repeating and reinforcing the historic apology he made the previous day at Maskwacis, and positioning the church as a "house of reconciliation."